techrhea777/London-Public-Transport-Analysis-TfL-Dataset-/README.md

 Using SQL, this project answers three key questions:

-1. What are the most popular transport types?
+1) What are the most popular transport types by total journeys?
-2. Which years had the lowest Underground (Tube) usage?
+2) Which five months and years were most popular for the Emirates Airline?
-3. How popular is the Emirates Airline cable car over time?
+3) Which five years had the lowest Underground & DLR journey volumes?

 ---